 Basically, only two of our competitors were identified as providing a good user experience, Guidewire and Accenture.
 It seemed that they were the only ones doing proper user research.
 Overall, the insurance sector was lagging behind banking and other financial sectors in terms of technological advancement.

 I was excited about the inferior competition since it allowed us to design a much better product.

 Claim processing user types

-Since we now understood more about the business and our competitors it was time for user research.
+Since we now understood more about the business and our competitors, it was time to focus on user research.